-Ágnes Rudas Managing Director Presidential Cabinet Office
+Ágnes Rudas managing director Presidential Cabinet Office

 Ágnes Rudas, who represents the employees of OTP Bank, graduated from the College of Finance and Accounting with a degree in business economics in 1979.
 Certified accountant.
 She has worked for the bank since 1992, first as a head of department coordinating the secretarial services supporting the bank's operative activity, then from 1994 onwards she managed organisational development, process engineering and efficiency-boosting projects.
 From 1999 she was the director in charge of the bank's human resources activity, and since 2007 she has been a managing director.
-She has been head of the Presidential Cabinet Office since 2016.